VISIT DUBAI – TRAVEL TIPS FOR YOUR DUBAI TRIP

 You’ll find the lively Gold and Spice Souk.
 There are also some museums to visit, and you can spend much more time in the Souks.
 Dubai’s oldest part is located more or less next to the airport (9km).
-It is a busy area and the small and narrow streets of the Gold and Spice Souks give you probably one of the most authentic feelings – though the shopkeepers are mostly non-Arabs.
+It is a busy area, and the Gold and Spice Souks’ small and narrow streets give you probably one of the most authentic feelings – though the shopkeepers are mostly non-Arabs.

-As a solo female traveler strolling through Deira I definitely felt safe, BUT not always comfortable.
-It is very common to be constantly approached by men – either by people are trying to sell you stuff or because they are hitting on you.
+As a solo female traveler strolling through Deira, I definitely felt safe, BUT not always comfortable.
+It is widespread to be constantly approached by men – either by people trying to sell you stuff or because they are hitting on you.
 I met a couple of female expats who told me they do not visit Deira anymore because of that reason.

-If you are in Dubai, I still think it is a lovely place and you should not miss out on it.
-They are also some museums and riding an abra from the one side to the other is a lovely experience (and very inexpensive).
+If you are in Dubai, I still think it is a lovely place, and you should not miss out on it.
+They are also some museums and riding an abra from one side to the other is a lovely experience (and very inexpensive).

 Dubai Marina is a beautiful part of Dubai and was created in 2003.
 It is still constantly changing and expanding, and thus you’ll always have to see construction work almost everywhere you look.
-Currently, it is the second biggest man-made marina, but Dubai would not be Dubai if it did not plan to break records and make it the biggest in the world.
-It is home to many hotels, including the highest hotel in the world, and the perfect place for nice strolls and beautiful views.
+Currently, it is the second biggest artificial marina, but Dubai would not be Dubai if it did not plan to break records and make it the biggest in the world.
+It is home to many hotels, including the world’s highest hotel, and the perfect place for nice strolls and beautiful views.

 JBR Walk is, unlike Dubai Marina, located along the beach with many shops, restaurants, hotels, and bars.
 However, I also enjoy the proximity to Dubai Marina and love going there for a walk.

 When I heard about the Palm(s) on TV for the first time, I was more than skeptical about the negative impacts on the environment.
-However, on my second and third trip to Dubai, I actually stayed at one of the hotels on Palm Jumeirah.
+However, on my second and third trip to Dubai, I stayed at one of the Palm Jumeirah hotels.

 Best Places to Stay in Dubai

-Accommodation in Dubai is top – even a 3* hotel is better than other 3* hotels throughout the world.
+Accommodation in Dubai is top – even a 3* hotel is better than other 3* hotels worldwide.

-5* Hotel: Review: Grosvenor House in Dubai – ond of my favorite hotels in Dubai.
+5* Hotel: Review: Grosvenor House in Dubai – one of my favorite hotels in Dubai.
 Elegant and quiet (not the perfect place for families with smaller kids) and a great location.

 5* Hotel: Review: Intercontinental Dubai Marina – another of my favorite places.
 A modern and bright interior and a good location make IC Dubai Marina a fantastic place to stay.